-The Affordable Care Act for New Jersey residents: Your health care reformed
+The Affordable Care Act: Your health care reformed

 The Affordable Care Act (ACA), also known as Obamacare, is a comprehensive health care reform law that President Barack Obama signed on March 23, 2010.